j-ntw/distsys_sutd/hw3_ft/README.md

 The single shared channel and cm reference represents a hidden and infallible single point of failure.
 It is like a hidden load balancer.
 To get around it, it would be best to fall back to Paxos like protocol so that processes can timeout and re-request and re-elect CM if necessary.
 However, Paxos like protocol would probably have higher overhead, which would not be suitable for shared memory performance.

-## test cases for fault tolerant Ivy
+## test cases for normal and fault tolerant Ivy

 ### 100 read requests for random pages by random processes
 Run `make r`.